shinmorino/sqaod/README.md

    - Stride is introduced to MatrixType<> and DeviceMatrixType<> to enable further optimizataion, which is the final library-wide modification.
    - For more details, please see [Beta1](https://github.com/shinmorino/sqaod/milestone/3) milestone.

-The next release is [Beta2](https://github.com/shinmorino/sqaod/milestone/2) planned in the end of July.<BR>
+The next release is [Beta2](https://github.com/shinmorino/sqaod/milestone/2) planned in the end of June.<BR>
 Since project-wide modifications have been completed, remaining works are for optimization and documentation.<BR>

 ## Installation